ansible-middleware/cross-dc-rhsso-demo/README.md

 ## Security considerations

-* By default the playbook deploys self-signed certificates everywhere
+* The playbook deploys certificates signed by a self-signed test CA from the certificates role
-* sso/datagrid communication is via non-tls hotrod protocol, and CRAM-MD5 authentication
+* Datagrid cluster communication is not encrypted; encryption will be added when configurable in the infinispan collection

 ## License